-In order to create a User Log action where an entry is added to the log when a certain set of events are accomplished check ref section 6.9 of the manual (Actions).
+In order to create a User Log action where an entry is added to the log when a certain set of events are accomplished check Automations.

-5.2.7.2.4 Fast Log
+7.2.7.2.4 Fast Log

 The fast log store the specified variables at the maximum rate available on the system.
-This tool could be used to save information in an operation that happens extremely fast such as missile launching.
+This tool could be used to save information in an operation that happens extremely fast, such as missile launching.
 The time that this logging process lasts depends on the number of variables being saved.